|

 Assembly

-the instructions which you will need to purchase separately
+which you will need to purchase separately

 Finished Kit sans underbody details